Simple totally disconnected locally compact groups separated by finiteness properties: Finiteness properties

 \begin{prop} Let $G = A *_C B$ be an amalgamated free product of tdlc groups.
-If $G$ and $C$ are compactly presented, then so are $A$ and $B$. \end{prop} \begin{proof} By the proof of \cref{prop: amalgam compactly generated} both $A$ and $B$ are compactly generated and there is a compact set $K \subseteq C$ and there are finitely many $a_i \in A, b_i \in B$ such that there are presentations
+If $G$ and $C$ are compactly presented, then so are $A$ and $B$. \end{prop} \begin{proof} By \cref{prop: amalgam compactly generated} both $A$ and $B$ are compactly generated and there is a compact set $K \subseteq C$ and there are finitely many $a_i \in A, b_i \in B$ such that there are presentations

 where $R_A$ and $R_B$ are the sets containing all relations in $A$ and $B$.
 As $C$ is compactly presented, we can choose $R_C$ to only contain relations of bounded length.
-Define $R_A^n \subseteq R_A$ to be the subset of relations in $A$ up to length $n$ and
+Define $R_A^n $ to be the set of relations in $A$ up to length $n$ and

-The amalgamated free product $G_n$ is well-defined for sufficiently large $n$ because the relations in $R_C$ have bounded length.
-Using the obvious inclusions and quotient maps we have the following commutative diagram.
+The group $G_n$ is well-defined for sufficiently large $n$ because the relations in $R_C$ have bounded length.
+We have the following commutative diagram.